FaceTime fun with Littles! simple ways to connect from afar!

 We were sent home one Friday afternoon in mid-March, returned the following week to pack up a few things, and neither of us ever returned to teach another lesson in our beloved classrooms…

-And that’s a story for another day!
+And that, friends, is a story for another day!

 We spent that spring scrambling to reassure our families that all would be okay while also creating daily lessons that could be presented via student iPads and holding regular Google Meets with our classes!